William E. Haynes: Early life and career

 He worked at the Sandusky Clarion and the Cleveland Plain Dealer.

 He served as clerk on a steamer on Lake Superior in 1848 and 1849.

-He engaged in mercantile pursuits at Fremont 1850–1856.

-Auditor of Sandusky County, Ohio from 1856 to 1860.
+He engaged in mercantile pursuits at Fremont from 1850 to 1856.
+He served as auditor of Sandusky County, Ohio from 1856 to 1860.

 Civil War

-Enlisted in the Union Army as a private April 16, 1861, in the Eighth Regiment, Ohio Volunteer Infantry.

-Commissioned captain and served in western Virginia, the Shenandoah Valley, and in the Army of the Potomac until November 1862, when he was commissioned lieutenant colonel of the Tenth Regiment, Ohio Volunteer Cavalry, and served with it in the Army of the Cumberland until 1864, when he was honorably discharged.
+Haynes enlisted in the Union Army as a private April 16, 1861, in the Eighth Regiment, Ohio Volunteer Infantry.
+He was commissioned captain and served in western Virginia, the Shenandoah Valley, and in the Army of the Potomac until November 1862, when he was commissioned lieutenant colonel of the 10th Ohio Cavalry, and served with it in the Army of the Cumberland until 1864, when he was honorably discharged.

 Political career

 He served as collector of internal revenue for the ninth district of Ohio in 1866 and 1867.

-He again engaged in mercantile pursuits 1866–1873.
+He again engaged in mercantile pursuits from 1866 to 1873.

-He engaged in banking 1873–1914.
+He engaged in banking from 1873 to 1914.

 He served as delegate to the Democratic National Convention in 1880 and 1884.